JoachimSchneider/MicroEmacs/README.md

 ## Change Log

 [2023-07-17.00]
-* It works on MSDOS whith Borland C (pcdos/turbo).
+* It compiles on MSDOS with Borland C (pcdos/turbo)
+* ... but there is an issue (arrow-navigation in help ends in an infinite macro-loop).

 [2023-07-13.00]
 * Cleared all warnings.